DCT

 - Defendant: Siemens Industry Software, Inc. (Delaware)

-- Plaintiff’s Counsel: Potter Anderson & Corroon LLP
+- Plaintiff’s Counsel: Potter Anderson & Corroon LLP; Kramer Levin Naftalis & Frankel LLP

-- Venue Allegations: Venue is alleged to be proper in the District of Delaware because Defendant is a Delaware corporation and is therefore a resident of the district.
+- Venue Allegations: Venue is alleged to be proper in the District of Delaware because the Defendant is a Delaware corporation incorporated within the district.

-- Core Dispute: Plaintiff alleges that Defendant’s Calibre Design Solutions suite, a software product for semiconductor chip verification, infringes patents related to methods for evaluating and comparing chip design data at the component ("cell") level.
+- Core Dispute: Plaintiff alleges that Defendant’s Calibre Design Solutions software suite infringes patents related to methods and systems for analyzing semiconductor chip design files to verify cell integrity and origin.

-- Technical Context: The technology operates in the Electronic Design Automation (EDA) field, providing tools to verify the integrity and consistency of complex semiconductor designs before the costly manufacturing process.
+- Technical Context: The technology lies in the field of Electronic Design Automation (EDA), specifically tools that automate the verification of complex integrated circuit designs before the costly manufacturing process.

-- Key Procedural History: The complaint alleges that Defendant had pre-suit knowledge of the asserted patents and technology through its 2017 acquisition of Mentor Graphics.
-Plaintiff alleges that a former Oasis employee familiar with the inventions joined Mentor Graphics in 2007 and that Oasis provided Mentor Graphics with technical white papers and an evaluation copy of its own patented software in 2013.
-These allegations form the basis for the claim of willful infringement.
+- Key Procedural History: The complaint alleges that Defendant had pre-suit knowledge of the asserted patents through a former Oasis employee who joined Mentor Graphics (later acquired by Siemens) and through direct business discussions in 2013, during which Oasis provided Mentor Graphics with technical white papers and an evaluation copy of its own patented software.
+Siemens acquired Mentor Graphics in 2017.

 Case Timeline